Liz-ard7/61040-portfolio/assignments/pset1.md

 **purpose** to ensure conference rooms are available at the time the person who books it will use it

-**principle** the room controller lists the rooms, dates, and times available.
+**principle** the room controller creates a room.
+For each room, the room controller lists dates and times available.
 The booker selects the room they want, the date they want, and the start time they want, then when they get to the room at that time and date, their room is ready for them and will continue to be empty until the end time.

 **state**

 a set of Rooms with

+&nbsp;&nbsp;&nbsp;&nbsp; a name

 &nbsp;&nbsp;&nbsp;&nbsp; a set of Bookings